This Scottish Health Protection Network (SHPN) guide should be used alongside the external guidance that it relates to.

 This external guidance has been approved for use in Scotland by the SHPN Guidance Group (SHPN-GG).

-This guidance is for clinicians, microbiologists, epidemiologists and public health authorities.
+This guidance is for health protection professionals only.

 Other people who require advice should contact their local health protection team.

 This document is intended to be used by a wide range of healthcare professionals, with a role in delivering immunisation programmes, in the investigation and management of vaccine storage or administration incidents.

 - general practice staff

 - healthcare practitioners working in other service areas where immunisations are given

 Guide for use in Scotland